taxcloud/ZenCart/readme.txt

 Provided by The Federal Tax Authority (FedTax.net)

-This code is released under the FEDTAX PUBLIC SOURCE LICENSE (see license.txt)
+This code is released under the GNU GENERAL PUBLIC LICENSE (see license.txt)

-Portions Copyright (c) 2009-2013 The Federal Tax Authority, LLC (FedTax).
-All Rights Reserved.
+Copyright (c) 2009-2013 The Federal Tax Authority, LLC (FedTax).
 Information subject to change without notice.

-This file contains Original Code and/or Modifications of Original Code as defined in and that are subject to the FedTax Public Source License (the "License").
-You may not use this file except in compliance with the License.
-Please obtain a copy of the License at http://FedTax.net/ftpsl.pdf or http://dev.taxcloud.net/ftpsl/ and read it before using this file.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

-The Original Code and all software distributed under the License are distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, AND FEDTAX  HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
+This program is distributed in the hope that it will be useful, on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, AND FEDTAX  HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
+See the GNU GENERAL PUBLIC LICENSE for more details.

-Please see the License for the specific language governing rights and limitations under the License.
+Please see the GNU GENERAL PUBLIC LICENSE  for the specific language governing rights and limitations under the License.

 TaxCloud is a free, web-scale sales tax calculation service designed to support all Internet merchants.